Cognitive Interventions for Traumatic Brain Injury

 This is where we as occupational therapists come in to help our patients with traumatic or acquired brain injuries live their most productive lives as independently and safely as possible.

-Be Prepared for Agitated Patients
+You May Be Working With Agitated Patients

 If your is patient agitated, first look at the surrounding environment.
 Is the TV on loudly?
 Are all of the fluorescent lights on brightly?
 Are several family members talking to the patient at once?
-Do you notice nurses talking loudly at/in front of the patient?
+Do you notice nurses speaking loudly at/in front of the patient?